-Table 5-12 summarizes the optional attributes for the WPAR agent.
+Table 5-13 summarizes the optional attributes for the WPAR agent.

-Table 5-12 Optional attributes for AIX
+Optional attributes for AIX Table 5-13

 Optional attribute Description

-Optional attribute Description

 ShutdownGracePeriod Allows the root user to set the number of seconds before the shut down of a WPAR.

-Symantec recommends to check the time required for WPAR to stop outside VCS control and configure this attribute accordingly.
+Veritas recommends to check the time required for WPAR to stop outside VCS control and configure this attribute accordingly.

 Note: Offline fails if the value of this attribute is 0 as the WPAR takes some time to shut down fully.

 Type and dimension: integer-scalar

 Default: 90

 Example: "120"

 ResourceSet A resource set is used to define a subset of processors in the system.
 If a resource set is specified for a workload partition, it can use the processors within the specified resource set only.
 The value of the ResourceSet attribute is the name of the resource set created using the mkrset command.
 If set, the agent configures the WPAR to use only the resource set specified by this attribute.

 Type and dimension: string-scalar

 Default: ""

 Example: ResourceSet = "myrset"

 WorkLoad Allows modification of resource control attributes shares_CPU and shares_memory.
 The key CPU is used to specify the number of processor shares that are available to the workload partition.
 The key MEM is used to specify the number of memory shares that are available to the workload partition.

+Valid values for the WorkLoad attribute keys CPU and MEM can be any value from 1 to 65535.
+If the values are not specified, unlimited share of CPU and memory is assigned to the WPAR.

 Type and dimension: integer-association

-Default: { }
+Default: WorkLoad{} = { }

 Example: { CPU = 50, MEM = 30 }